Low-interest no-fee bank loans with the speed and ease of an online lender — but watch out for poor reviews.

 You’ll hear back from Citizens Bank in about a day, after it pulls a hard credit check — which could temporarily hurt your credit score — and confirms your personal information.
 If you’re approved for a loan, you may need to submit additional documentation.

-Once approved, simply follow the instructions to set up a user account and select your loan offer.
+If approved, simply follow the instructions to set up a user account and select your loan offer.
 Carefully read your loan agreement before electronically signing it.
+Citizens Bank will deposit your loan directly into your checking account, usually within a few days.

-If you live outside the 11 states in which Citizens Bank has physical branches or Puerto Rico, the application process with Citizens One is nearly identical.
-The only difference is that you’ll apply through the Citizens One site.
+If you live outside the 11 states in which Citizens Bank has physical branches, or in Puerto Rico, the application process with Citizens One is nearly identical.
+You’ll just be applying through Citizens One instead.

 Citizens One and Apple